Plastic Free Gambia

 - The use of detergents and cleaning substances.

-Lets achieve a plastic free Gambia together!
+Let's achieve a plastic free Gambia together!

 The answer was a lot easier to find than I imagined, water purification systems come in all shapes and sizes.
-They can filter out anything so in The Uk you may want to filter out fluoride and in The Gambia you certainly wont have fluoride but you may have some pesky pathogens just waiting to upset an unsuspecting tourist.
+They can filter out anything so in the UK you may want to filter out fluoride and in The Gambia you certainly wont have fluoride but you may have some pesky pathogens just waiting to upset an unsuspecting tourist.

-Our answer was to install a Berkey Water purification system which can easily filter 20 Litres per hour.
+Our answer was to install a Berkey Water purification system which can easily filter 20 litres per hour.
 It boasts the water will be over 99% pure which I think is as good as it gets.

 We are also giving our guests upon arrival their very own stainless steel drinking bottle.
 Because hydration is so important in hot climates such as ours we have gone for the largest size we could find, 750 ml.
 Which means for most situations you will have enough water to keep you hydrated and healthy during your time away from Footsteps.
-We are also forming a network of businesses which will offer filtered water so you can top up whist your out!
+We are also forming a network of businesses which will offer filtered water so you can top up whilst your out!

 Cleaning agents and how to use less.